bCommonsLAB/CommonKnowledgeScout/docs/use-cases/file-transformation-pdf.md

 document.md          (Transcript - Phase 1 output, no frontmatter)
 document.de.md       (Transformed - Phase 2 output, with frontmatter)
 ```
+For more detailed information about the Shadow-Twin structure, see the **Shadow-Twin Architecture Documentation**.

 ## File Naming Convention